yt1007/word_count/README.md

 Basic word, line, character, and byte count in C.

 ## Installation
-Run make.
+Clone the repository.
+Enter the cloned directory.
+Run `make`.
 It's a simple program, so there aren't much options.

 ## Example screens
 ### Usage on standard input